Water Keifer or I haven't given up on a delicious probiotic beverage!

-Much like growing rhubarb, the journey to produce an enjoyable probiotic beverage has been difficult.
-Why, I am not sure.
+Much like growing rhubarb, the journey to produce an enjoyable probiotic beverage has been difficult for me.
+Why I am not sure.
 Maybe it has been in the timing, such as waiting too long.
 Maybe it has been in the process, where I am not certain - due to lack of experience, what I should see or understand is happening.

 I started with Kombucha.
-Things seemed to be progressing, and then what I discovered was that while I could grow a new SCOBY, I was not producing a drink that was drinkable.
-Which was the point.
+Things seemed to be progressing, and then what I discovered was that while I could grow a new SCOBY, I was not producing a drink that was enjoyable.
+Which was the point?
 I did not want a gallon of anything tasting like it really should be thrown out......

 What this post is about is Water Keifer.
 For this project, I am thinking small.
 Real small as in a quart at a time.
+Perfect for small families.
 While I have been gathering information and recipes for this beverage, I wanted to start with simple.
-Simple and small.

 The grains are easy to work with.
 They have a faint lemony smell once re-hydrated.
 I ordered the envelope of grains from Amazon.
 They arrived and were